Your expert guide: awesome things to do in Segovia

 view of fields and blue skies Segovia on skyline

-📌 The old town of Segovia (where everything you want to see is located) is crowded on top of a rocky bluff delineated by the Rivers Eresma and Clamores.
+⭐️ The old town of Segovia (where everything you want to see is located) is crowded on top of a rocky bluff delineated by the Rivers Eresma and Clamores.

 👀 While wandering around Segovia, I found it particularly fascinating to note how beautifully the buildings are decorated.
 I’m sure most of it is modern but it beautifully imitates what the city must have looked in the Middle Ages.

-A Brief History of Segovia
+A very brief history of Segovia

-📌 As happened across much of the Iberian Peninsula, the Visigoths took control of Segovia when the power of the Roman Empire on the peninsula waned.
-They then lost control to the Moors who were eventually driven out by the Catholic King Alfonso VI of Léon y Castile in 1088.
+📌 There have been settlements on the site of modern-day Segovia since the Celts lived in this region.
+In fact, some people think that the name Segovia comes from the Celtic word for “fortress”.
+As happened across much of the Iberian Peninsula, the Visigoths took control of Segovia when the power of the Roman Empire on the peninsula waned.
+They then lost control to the Moors who were eventually driven out by the Catholic King Alfonso VI of Léon y Castilla in 1088.

-📌 During the Middle Ages, the city flourished thanks to its advantageous geographic location but declined later to a population of just 8,000.
+In 1475 the Concord of Segovia was signed between Queen Isabella of Castilla and Ferdinand of Aragon – a seminal moment on the path toward the unification of Spain.
+During the Middle Ages, the city flourished thanks to its advantageous geographic location but declined later to a population of just 8,000.
 It was economic stability during the late nineteenth and early twentieth century that once again allowed Segovia to flourish.

 Alcázar de Segovia